20 things to do in New York City for under $20

 Photo: Payton Chung

-Downtown Boathouse is a non-profit organization that offers free public kayaking programs in the harbour waters.
+Downtown Boathouse is a non-profit organisation that offers free public kayaking programs in the harbour waters.
 Simply turn up at one of its bases at Pier 40, 72nd Street or Pier 96 with a bathing suit, sign a waiver and you will be provided with a life jacket, a kayak, a paddle and some tips on paddling.
 There are short trips around the piers or longer trips for more experienced kayakers.
 See downtownboathouse.org.

 Feast your eyes at Union Square Greenmarket